crawl/sequell/docs/commandline.md

      Returns a list of text groups captured by a regex search.
 The first item is always the full matching text of the regex.

+   - `$(match-n <match> [<n>])`

+     Returns the nth text group captured by a regex search.
+The zeroth item is the full matching text of the regex; other captures start from 1.
+If unspecified, *n* is assumed to be 0.

+     If your pattern used named capturing groups (?P<name>...), you may use the name of the group instead of *n*.

    - `$(match-begin <match> [<group-index>])`

      Returns the start index in the original text where the regex matched.
 If *group-index* is specified, returns the start index where that particular capturing group matched.

+   - `$(match-end <match> [<group-index>])`

+     Returns the index of the character in the original text immediately after the last character of the regex match.
+If *group-index* is specified, returns the end index just after that particular capturing group.

    - `$(replace <string> [<replacement>] <text>)`

      The replace function replaces occurrences of `<string>` in `<text>` with